aboviq/emigrate/packages/mysql/README.md

 };
 ```

-The generator plugin can also be loaded using the CLI option `--plugin` (or `-p`) together with the "new" command:
+The template plugin can also be loaded using the CLI option `--plugin` (or `-p`) together with the "new" command:

 ```bash
 emigrate new --plugin mysql My new migration file  # the @emigrate/ prefix is optional